-To enroll in the Cognitive Science Honors Track, contact the Director, Dr. Amy Learmonth, at 973-720-2765, learmontha@wpunj.edu or contact Jan Pinkston at 973-720-2765, pinkstonj@wpunj.edu.
+To enroll in the Cognitive Science Honors Track, contact the Director, Dr. Amy Learmonth, at 973-720-2765, learmontha@wpunj.edu.
 You must also complete the track application and submit it to the Honors College.

 Required Courses

 CGSI 2000 Cognitive Science: The Interdisciplinary Study of the Mind